 Ian Milligan is a digital and Canadian historian.
 He’s currently exploring how historians can fruitfully use web archives and other large digital repositories.

-Director of The Games Institute
+Executive Director of The Games Institute

 In addition to directing The Games Institute, Neil Randall has also earned large grants for The Interactive and Multi-Modal Research Syndicate (IMMERSe) and the Waterloo Game Analysis and Monitoring Environment (WatGAME).
 He is the Faculty Advisor to the Games Institute's First Person Scholar.